-According to this governmental report, the median retirement savings by age for Americans is:
+According to this survey by the Transamerica Center for Retirement Studies, the median retirement savings by age for Americans is:

 The above savings amounts may seem impressive but consider this "rule of thumb" given by some financial experts on how much individuals should be saving for a goal of retiring by age 67: